DanielJacksonc/Deep-Learning-Repo/car classifcation/README.md

 ## Introduction

 This project demonstrates the use of convolutional neural networks (CNNs) for image classification.
-The model is trained to classify images into two categories: happy and sad.
-This is a beginner-friendly project designed to help you understand the basics of deep learning and image classification.
+The model is trained to classify images into two categories: beautiful cars and ugly cars.
+This is a project designed to help you understand the basics of deep learning and image classification.

 ## Features